chang-cai/TaskCommMCR2/README.md

 # TaskCommMCR2

-## Be busy with deadlines, will release before February 2025.

 This repository is the official implementation of the paper:

 - **Multi-Device Task-Oriented Communication via Maximal Coding Rate Reduction** [[IEEE](https://ieeexplore.ieee.org/abstract/document/10689268)] [[arXiv](https://arxiv.org/abs/2309.02888)]